Category Archives: Media Releases

 E-mail: aleo@ottawamission.com

-Food Services Training Program offers hope to students to rebuild their lives
+Food Services Training Program graduates 28 students to new careers and lives

 About The Ottawa Mission

-Since 1906, The Ottawa Mission has been serving those who are homeless, hungry and lost by providing food, clothing, shelter and skills.
-In 2021-2022, The Ottawa Mission provided emergency shelter to an average of 118 men every night and served an average of 2,570 meals every day.
+Since 1906, The Ottawa Mission has been serving the homeless, the hungry and the lost by providing food, clothing, shelter and skills.
+In 2023-2024, The Ottawa Mission provided emergency shelter to an average of 187 men every night and served an average of 3,103 meals every day.
 The Ottawa Mission also provides to men and women health services, mental health and addiction treatment programs, hospice care, dental services, housing services, educational support, job training, spiritual care, and clothing to thousands in need in our community.
 In September 2020, The Ottawa Mission marked the one millionth hour that the shelter has been in existence since its founding in 1906.
-In 2019, the Mission became a housing-focused shelter reflective of its commitment to a home for everyone as a human right with the launch of its housing department.
-Visit ottawamission.com to learn more.
+In 2019, The Mission became a housing-focused shelter reflective of its commitment to a home for everyone as a human right with the launch of a new housing department.

 About The Ottawa Mission